Samsung/tizen-docs/docs/application/tizen-studio/native-tools/batt-historian.md

  - The sloping black bar indicates your battery percentage level throughout the day.
  - The colored line segments represent the various apps, services, and other elements that have used battery life.
    - For instance, a green bar denotes an active time for WiFi.
- - You can add more metrics, by clicking on Add Metric and the corresponding metric will appear on the chart.
+ - You can add more metrics, by clicking on **Add Metrics** and the corresponding metric will appear on the chart.
 Some of the available metrics are  Charging status, Voltage, Device active, Plug and so on.
  - The chart generated is intuitive, hovering over any metric name in the first column shows you more information about that metric.

-**Figure: System Stats**

-![System Stats](./media/graph2.png)

 The **System Stats** tab includes overall system statistics, such as screen on time, WiFi idle time, and so on.
 It gives an overview of what is happening with your Tizen device.
 For example, you can analyze the impact of a particular application on the battery during its use.

+**Figure: System Stats**

+![System Stats](./media/graph2.png)

 ### Compare Bug Reports